Cacahouetes/Optimal-Survival/README.md

 - **Visual Excellence**: Immerse yourself in the stunning world of Minecraft with improved visuals and shader support.
 Discover the beauty of your surroundings like never before.

 - **Open Development**: My modpack is open-source, with the community's input at its heart.
-We collaborate with mod developers to ensure a seamless experience for all players.

 ## Installation